jerickjoe111/launch-school/RB130/01_blocks/glossary.md

 ## &:symbol

 When applied to an argument being passed to a method, a leading `&` causes ruby to try to convert that object to a block.
-If that object is already a _proc_, the conversion happens automatically.
-If the object is not a _proc_, then `&` attempts to call the `#to_proc` method on the object first.
-Used with symbols, e.g., `&:to_s`, Ruby creates a _proc_ that calls the `#to_s` method on a passed object, and then converts that _proc_ to a block.
+If that object is already a `Proc`, the conversion happens automatically.
+If the object is not a `Proc`, then `&` attempts to call the `#to_proc` method on the object first.

+Used with symbols, e.g., `&:to_s`, Ruby creates a `Proc` that calls the `#to_s` method on a passed object, and then converts that `Proc` to a block.

 This is a nice shortcut to situations like this:
 ```ruby
   %w( lucas sorribes ).map(&:capitalize)
   # => ['Lucas', 'Sorribes']
 ```
 The symbol `:capitalize` is interpreted as a 'message' to be sent to (or method to be called on) each of the elements in the array.
 What is happening here is that, first, Ruby tries to convert the object to a block.
 In this case, the object is a symbol, so, in order to convert it to a block, first it converts it to a `Proc` object by calling on it the `Symbol#to_proc` method.
 Then, converts the `Proc` object to a block, a thing that Ruby can do naturally.
-The `&` operator is a flag that indicates the method to use this as the stand-in code block that would've been passed in: this operation is equivalent to this:
+The `&` operator is a flag that indicates the method to use this as the stand-in code block that would've been passed in:

+this operation is equivalent to this:
 ```ruby
   %( lucas sorribes ).map { |name| name.capitalize }
   # => ['Lucas', 'Sorribes']